Student Loan Repayment: Everything You Need to Know

 What Are the Student Loan Repayment Options?

-The U.S. Department of Education offers several different repayment options, giving borrowers a lot of flexibility with their budgets.
+The U.S. Department of Education currently offers several different repayment options, giving borrowers a lot of flexibility with their budgets.
 Here's a quick summary of what's available.

 Standard Repayment Plan